thoughtbot/Argo/Documentation/Common-Gotchas.md

       <^> j <| "id"
       <*> j <| "name"
       <*> j <| "bio"
-      <*> User.Avatar.decode(j)
+      <*> Avatar.decode(j)
   }
 }
 ```

-We have now successfully gotten around `curry`’s limitations, but also produced
+We have now successfully gotten around `curry`’s limitations, and also
-a better, normalized model!
-We also retain all of the great error handling that
+produced a better, normalized model!
+We also retain all of the great error
-Argo provides, so if there is a decoding error in `User.Avatar` it will
+handling that Argo provides, so if there is a decoding error in `Avatar` it
-propogate through to a decoding error in `User`.
+will propagate through to a decoding error in `User`.

 ## Compilation errors